Fully discrete finite element methods for the stochastic Kuramoto-Sivashinsky equation with multiplicative noise: Preliminaries

-where $C_e>0$ is a pure constant. \begin{remark} {1.
-We note that while the Lipschitz condition \eqref{Assump_Lipschitz} will be assumed throughout, the boundedness condition \eqref{Assump_Lineargrowth} will only be needed to derive an exponential moment estimate on the solutions of \eqref{eq1.1}, cf. Lemma \ref{lemma_expo_moment_H}.
-In turn, this result will be exploited in Section \ref{sub-sec3.2} to establish the convergence in $L^p$ for the finite element scheme. }
+\begin{remark} 1.
+We note that while the Lipschitz condition \eqref{Assump_Lipschitz} will be assumed throughout, the boundedness condition \eqref{Assump_Lineargrowth} is only needed to derive an exponential moment estimate for the solutions of \eqref{eq1.1}; see Lemma \ref{lemma_expo_moment_H}.
+This result is then used in Section \ref{sub-sec3.2} to establish convergence in $L^p$ for the finite element scheme.

-2. We remark that in this paper, we consider $W$ being a standard one-dimensional Brownian motion and $B$ being an operator on $L^2(D)$ for notational simplicity.
-The analysis should carry over for general cylindrical Wiener process and for Hilbert–Schmidt operators $B$ satisfying Lipschitz properties comparable to (A) and (B).